Birding Code of Ethics

 (b) Follow all laws, rules, and regulations governing use of roads and public areas.

-(d) Practice common courtesy in contacts with other people, including wearing a facemask and physical distancing.
+(c) Practice common courtesy in contacts with other people.
 Your exemplary behavior will generate goodwill with birders and non-birders alike.

 3. Ensure that feeders, nest structures, and other artificial bird environments are safe.